-Moreover, it is compulsory that riders/passengers wear back and chest protectors.
-It is recommended that back and chest protectors comply with EN 1621-2 and prEN 1621-3 (or EN 14021), respectively.
+Moreover, it is compulsory that riders/passengers wear back and chest protector.
+It is recommended that back and chest protectors comply with EN 1621-2 and prEN 1621-3 or EN 14021, respectively.
+Moreover, it is recommended that riders/passengers wear a shoulder protector.